khalil-M/WatchMovie/README.md

         - If you are intesrested in studying the composition with Swinject , have a look at the "AppDelegate" on WatchMovieSwInject.

         - If you are interested in studying the composition with manuel DI of WatchMovie, have a look at the "CompositonRoot" folder on WatchMovie

+## Design

+       - It is not intended to show a professional design, but a developer should have rudamentary design knowledge

+       I implemented compositionLayout for collectionView on the WatchMovie Module